vanillaSky00/operating-systems/os_2025_lab2/README.md

 What is the key difference between redirection and pipe?
-A redirect is make `fd` attach to different source, eg. output to STDOUT change to a txt file A pipe separates two commands, also change to fd, but the output is piped as arguements to next command
+A redirect is make `fd` attach to different source, eg. output to STDOUT change to a txt file A pipe separates two commands, also change to fd, but the output is piped as arguements to next command Open file descriptors are preserved across a call to exec

 Reference: